matteoxpo/T13D22/README.md

 Great, file reading is done.
 Now you need to practice writing to the file.
 You can add a function to src/cipher.c for writing arbitrary text information from the console to a text file as a new string.
 Menu item 2 – receiving an arbitrary text string and writing it to the loaded file.

 ***== Quest 2 received.
 Supplement the src/cipher.c program.
-Add menu item 2 – receiving an arbitrary text string from the console and writing it to the file loaded in item 1, as a new line.
+Add menu item 2 – receiving an arbitrary line of text from the console and writing it to the end of the file uploaded in step 1.
 Output the contents of the file to the console.
 If the file is empty or does not exist or any other error, then output "n/a".
 If -1 is applied to the input, the program should exit.
 After executing each menu item, except -1, there should be a new line.
 Build the project using the Makefile.
 Stage name: cipher.
 Executable file name: cipher. ==***

 | Input | Output| File |